11. Health conditions or disabilities

 If you’re making a new claim you can declare this during your application.

-If you’ve already claimed Universal Credit and are diagnosed with a nearing end of life illness it is important that you report this as a change of circumstances.
+If you’ve already claimed Universal Credit and are told that you have 12 months or less to live, it is important that you report this as a change of circumstances.
 This can be done through your Universal Credit account.
 You can also get someone else to report the change for you.